abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 ## Rate Limiting
 Also known as **Throttling**.
 Client-side is susceptible to forging, server-side is preferred with a reverse proxy (rate limiting middleware) before API server.

-We often need to implement throttling for each API endpoint depending on the design.
+We need to implement throttling _per API endpoint per User_ depending on the design.

 Performed in Networks too as part of _Congestion Control_ (use IPTables on Network Layer to set quota for IP Addresses).